Dariusz Gnatowski: Death

-On 20 October 2020, during the COVID-19 pandemic, Gnatowski was admitted to the Józef Dietl Hospital of Krakow, Poland, due to pneumonia, and despite the efforts of the doctors, developed acute respiratory failure and cardiac arrest, resulting in his death on the same day.
+On 20 October 2020, during the COVID-19 pandemic, Gnatowski was admitted to the Józef Dietl Hospital of Kraków, Poland, due to pneumonia, and despite the efforts of the doctors, developed acute respiratory failure and cardiac arrest, resulting in his death on the same day.
 He was tested for COVID-19, and the result came back positive.
 Gnatowski was 59.

 Private life

 From 1990 he was married to Anna Wach, with whom he had a daughter, Julia.

 He lived in Gorzków near Wieliczka.